 Timing is everything, and a proper editorial calendar helps you pick the best, most effective times to post.

-You can either create one by hand the old-fashioned way, or use an Excel Spreadsheet.
-Alternatively there are many social media scheduler software companies out there.
+You can either create one by hand the old-fashioned way or use an Excel Spreadsheet.
+Alternatively, there are many social media scheduler software companies out there.
 These are the best options if you don't mind spending some money.
 We like Buffer, but there are many others.

 2. Selling vs. Helping-Your Company’s Approach to Posting

-Once you start posting on various media platforms, make sure that you voice is authentic and that it grabs attention in the right way.
+Once you start posting on various media platforms, make sure that your voice is authentic and that it grabs attention in the right way.
 There are so many advertisements that flood our daily world, and you want to avoid coming across as a nuisance.

 You want to post with the mindset of helping others and providing a service, as opposed to selling people on your products.
 Say you own a breakfast place and you want to promote a new coffee brand that you are using.
 Instead of simply posting pictures of your new coffee on Instagram with its price, use a helping mindset to deliver your message.

 You could try saying something along the lines of, “Our new cold-brew coffee is that extra push to get you through your morning meeting!”